 - Parsley – Freshly chopped parsley adds a dash of dark evergreen color and a hint of fresh peppery flavor.

 - Cilantro – Vibrant and citrusy, cilantro has a way of harmonizing the entire flavor profile of the dish.

 - Make the Dressing.
 Combine all dressing ingredients in a small mixing bowl.
 Whisk together and set aside.

 - Toss the Salad.
 Use a large bowl to combine and toss the chopped vegetables with the dressing.

 - Chill.
 Put the salad in the refrigerator for 15 minutes to chill and allow the flavors to incorporate.

 - Toss & Serve.
 Remove the vegetable salad from the refrigerator and give it another nice toss before serving.
 Enjoy!

 - The flavor of the dressing improves with time.
 For more flavor, whisk all of the dressing ingredients together at least 15 minutes before you plan to serve it.
 You can even do this a day or two ahead of time if you’d like.

-- Even after it’s been coated with lemon dressing, the Lebanese salad will stay fresh and crisp in the fridge for at least 3 days, and possibly longer.
+- Even after it’s been coated with lemon dressing, the vegetable salad will stay fresh and crisp in the fridge for at least 3 days, and possibly longer.
 As a bonus, the flavors only get better with time.

 Note: Avoid eating watery or discolored salad, as it’s a sign that the vegetables have gone bad.